h6465617468/SilverCipher/README.md

 use phpseclib3\File\ASN1;
 use phpseclib3\Math\BigInteger;

-// Load the key file
 $key = file_get_contents('/path/to/private_key.pem');

-// Parse the key file to get the key details
 $asn1 = new ASN1();
 $decoded = $asn1->decodeBER($key);
 $parsed = $asn1->asn1map($decoded[0], PrivateKey::MAP);

-// Create a BigInteger object for the private key
 $privateKey = new BigInteger($parsed['privateKey']);

-// Create an EC object and load the private key
 $ec = new EC('curve_name');
 $ec->setPrivateKey($privateKey);

-// Use the EC object to encrypt or decrypt data
 $plaintext = 'Hello, World!';
 $ciphertext = $ec->encrypt($plaintext);
 $decrypted = $ec->decrypt($ciphertext);